kubernetes-sigs/kueue/keps/754-time-dependent-job-priority/README.md

 #### Story 1

-The job does not have a high priority but is intended for production, so it needs to start execution within three hours.
+The job doesn't have a high priority but is intended for production, so it needs to start execution within three hours.

 ### Risks and Mitigations

-The priority of job should be updated so that the running job isn't preempted.
+If the job is just popped out for scheduling, the running job would be preempted easily by other Jobs.
+That's why this mechanism should be based on priority of job.

 ## Design Details